Help! My Computer's Full of Junk

 Driver Update Software

 Many people install some sort of driver update program on their computer.
-One of the first things I do in any clean-up is to uninstall these programs.
+One of the first things I do in any computer clean-up is to uninstall these programs.
 You don’t need any third-party software to update your drivers and these applications typically nag you constantly with pop-ups.
 Often they will also introduce malware to your system.
 The only updates you need are Windows updates which will be delivered to you automatically.
 If you do want to check for driver updates yourself you can do this directly in Device Manager.

 I started this post by talking about the multiple antivirus applications my client had on his computer.
 But do you actually need antivirus software at all?
 I often tell clients that if you’re careful not to open suspicious-looking attachments in emails, stay away from disreputable websites, and don’t install programs willy nilly, then you’re not likely to have any problems with malware.
 Not only that, but the built-in protection in Windows 10, called Microsoft Defender Antivirus (formerly Windows Defender), is getting better all the time.